JC Tech: 7 Posts to Get you Out of a Blogging Slump

 Now, put your hand up if you have gone through a blog slump?
 My hand is most definitely up.
 I’ve been writing here on this little space for almost 2 years now, and it without a doubt can be a right pain sometimes.
 The ideas don’t flow, I sit down to my laptop and end up procrastinating, stressing about missed schedules and average photos.

-But fear not, I find one of the best ways to pull myself out for the blogging slump, to get rid of those blogging blues, is to get reading.
+That being said, fear not, I find one of the best ways to pull myself out for the blogging slump, to get rid of those blogging blues, is to get reading.
 Get the inspiration flowing you know?
 So I browsed my Pinterest blogging tips board, when I pin loads of handy bits and bobs and found the posts that really help to get that fire burning.
 So there we have it, here are the 7 posts to get you out of a blogging slump.

 The Nectar Collective – How To Generate Blog Post Ideas When It Feels like Your Brain is Broken

 Melyssa is one of my absolute fave blogging meccas and she really hits it with this post.
 You know when you feel like your brain just isn’t producing any ideas?
 Yeah, well luckily she has some solutions!
 I totally agree that a big thing to fix about brain freeze is to just get out there and get experiencing things again.
 Whether your blog is about current affairs, or everything political, it may be worth having a read of this website to get some inspiration as seen on many political blogs